themansouriahs/podcast/README.md

 BETA Testing
 ============

+Thank you for showing interest in the beta version!

-While there are still some critical bugs in the code it has become usable for everyday use - if you are fine with random crashes once in a while.
+While SoundWaves still are in a very early state with serveral critical known bugs it has become usable for everyday use - if you are fine with random crashes once in a while and a laggy user interface.
+However, the fundamental backend is shaping up and by running it you will help finding new bugs I can fix before I release it.

 In order to get the current beat-version Google requires you to join this community on Google+

     https://plus.google.com/communities/112499725575016472220